saleor/saleor-docs/docs/api-process/check-out.md

 ## Creating the payment

-Payment creation process consists of two operations:
+The payment creation process consists of two operations:

 1. Generating a token for the payment using the `paymentClientToken` query.
    This operation requires the user to select the preferred payment gateway.

-2. Executing mutation `checkoutPaymentCreate` using the above-generated token.
+2. Executing the mutation `checkoutPaymentCreate` using the above-generated token.

-Depending on selected payment gateway, you will either use the JavaScript form which can be integrated to Saleor, or the payment gateway directs you to an external payment page.
-The payment gateway sends information if the payment is successful along with a tokenized credit card payment information.
+Depending on the selected payment gateway, you will either use the JavaScript form which can be integrated to Saleor, or the payment gateway will direct you to an external payment page.
+The payment gateway sends information about if the payment is successful, along with tokenized credit card payment information.
 This token is then used to run the `checkoutPaymentCreate` mutation.

 ### `paymentClientToken`